jennnia/Simple-Python-Ransomware-Script/README.md

 Key Generation: Creates and saves an encryption key (encryption_key.key).

+Key Transfer: Sends the key to the attacker cotrolled server.

 File Encryption: Encrypts all files in the target folder using Fernet encryption.

-Key Transfer: Sends the key to the attacker cotrolled server.

-Key Deletion: Deletes the encryption key on the targett system.
+Key Deletion: Deletes the encryption key on the target system.

 File Decryption: Restores the original files if the provided key is correct.